jia-von/asp-net-due-date-tracker/README.md

 The goal of this assignment is meant for me to master ASP.NET Web Application (Model-View-Controller) and to use MVC to create a CRUD application.
 I have created a tool that keep track of book(s) checked out and returned to the library.

+Throughout this exercise, I have successfully executed several concepts related to ASP.NET Web Application MVC:
+- The use of scaffold `Author.cs` model with MVC Controller with Views, using Entity Framework(EF) to create `AuthorController.cs` and **Author Views**.
+The views scaffolded are `Create.cshtml`, `Delete.cshtml`, `Details.cshtml`, `Edit.cshtml`, and `Index.cshtml`.
+- The creation of model context, `LibraryContext.cs` from scratch.
+I completed and created relational database between **author** and **book** using EF migrations within **Package Manager Console**
+- The creation of `BookController.cs` from scratch using empty MVC controller class.
+- The creation of **BookController** and `Views()` from scratch using empty controller files.
+- The customization of views within `cshtml` type files.
+- The creation of customized **Exceptions** as `ValifationExceptions.cs`to generate custom **Exception** messages.
+- The use of LINQ to conduct queries.

 ## Installation

 ```bash